ethereum-optimism/design-docs/security/fma-l1-upgrades.md

 #### **Recovery Path(s)**:

 Emergency upgrade to fix the affected storage slots.

+#### Action items:

+- [ ] Any changes to storage layout lock files must be carefully reviewed.
+- [ ] Implement a fork-based testing strategy, to run the existing foundry test suite against the system after it is upgraded, which should catch any storage layout corruption.

 ### FM3: Storage Layout Corruption in the Upgrade Controller Safe